AnneH20/PragProg/Exercises/Exercise4&5.md

 U # pen up
 ```

-Implement the code that parses this language. it should be designed so that it is simple to add new commands.
+Implement the code that parses this language.
+It should be designed so that it is simple to add new commands.

 # Exercise #5